Data Processing

 For the processing of sensitive data, TWC will inform the data holder of the following:

-RIGHTS OF THE DATA HOLDER
+RIGHTS OF THE HOLDER

 Request the portability of their personal data when applicable.